lmorv/proto-glod/Process/why.md

-## This are reflections on the deeper questions in life
+## These are reflections on the deeper questions in life